micromaomao/blog/content/linux-ick/en.md

 ## Environment

 Before we get into more investigation, let's quickly explain what my test environment for this looks like.
 Since I'm not a fan of running random binaries from the Internet on my host system, we will only ever run the target binary in a VM.
-In fact, since there will be a good amount of kernel hacking today, we need a VM for which which we can easily boot our hacked kernel in.
-Previously I made some shell scripts which comes in handy.
-It:
+In fact, since there will be a good amount of kernel hacking today, we need a VM for which we can easily boot our hacked kernel in.
+Previously I made some shell scripts which come in handy.
+They:

-- Allows me to easily run a QEMU VM with any kernel changes I want by directly booting from a compiled vmlinux.
+- Allow me to easily run a QEMU VM with any kernel changes I want by directly booting from a compiled vmlinux.
-- Hooks up a serial console and 9pfs root (mapped to a separate file system on the host) for convenience.
+- Hook up a serial console and 9pfs root (mapped to a separate file system on the host) for convenience.
-- Uses a relatively minimal kernel configuration and lightweight startup script &mdash; VM boots up in 2 seconds.
+- Use a relatively minimal kernel configuration and lightweight startup script &mdash; VM boots up in 2 seconds.
-- Builds the rootfs with Docker, pre-installing things like `strace`, `gdb`, `trace-cmd`, etc.
+- Build the rootfs with Docker, pre-installing things like `strace`, `gdb`, `trace-cmd`, etc.

 Once you've checked that you have Docker and QEMU installed, you can get started with the same environment by cloning [micromaomao/linux-dev](https://github.com/micromaomao/linux-dev), running `make -j$(nproc)` to compile the kernel, then `.dev/startvm.sh` to build the rootfs (if not already present) and start the VM (your user account might need to be in the `kvm` group).
 If you are on ARM, remove the `-enable-kvm` and `-cpu host` flag in startvm.sh to use emulation instead.